cheertsang/Personal/LaMeraChimba_PreliminaryDesign.md

 </p>
 <p align="center">

-**Figure 3:** The 10,259 liter Rotoplast tank that we will be using as a sedimentation tank has a diameter of 90
+**Figure 3:** The 10,259 liter Rotoplast tank that we will be using as a sedimentation tank has a diameter of 90 inches.

 ## General Plan/Steps